nabormendonca/gpt-4v-enade-cs-2021/README.md

-# ChatGPT-4 Vision Evaluation on ENADE 2021 Bachelor in Computer Science Exam
+# ChatGPT-4 Vision Performance on ENADE 2021 Bachelor in Computer Science Exam
-This repository contains supplementary materials for the study reported in the paper "Evaluating ChatGPT-4 Vision on Brazil's Undergraduate Computer Science Exam."
+This repository contains supplementary materials for the study reported in the paper "Evaluating ChatGPT-4 Vision on Brazil's National Undergraduate Computer Science Exam."

-These materials include the exam's open and multiple-choice questions in image and textual formats, answer key, and response standards, ChatGPT-4 Vision's prompts and responses, and the assessment of a panel of independent experts on questions with conflicting responses.
+These materials include the exam's open and multiple-choice questions in image and textual formats, answer key, and response standards, ChatGPT-4 Vision's prompts and responses, expert reviews of ChatGPT-4 Vision's conflicting responses, and ChatGPT-4 Turbo assessments of ChaGPT-4 Vision's main challenges for each question with an initial incorrect response.
 All artefacts are available in both Portuguese and English.

-## Exam Questions ##

-Click on the question numbers below to access the materials for each question.
+Click on the question numbers below to access the materials for each ENADE 2021 Bachelor in Computer Science question.

 | Open Questions | Multiple-Choice Questions |
 | :------------- | :------------------------ |